 Our clinics are conducted in the De Anza College Gymnasium which is room PE 21 on campus maps (DA campus, PE Quad).
 If you park in the Stelling Parking Structure (Lot C) and enter the PE complex, you turn right and walk around the pool and you'll find the gym as the two-story structure on the right.

 We typically are training children who are attending 4th – 10th grade.
 The bulk of our beginners, advanced beginners and intermediates clinic attendance is younger / elementary school age.
 We train students in grades 6-10 in our Middle School / High School clinics.

 How are the sessions conducted?

-A lead coach, usually Coach Radu, will take the group through warm-ups and introduce skill-building exercise.
+A lead coach will take the group through warm-ups and introduce skill-building exercise.
 Together with staff coaches (De Anza coaches and players) the class is directed through the exercise.
 The later part of the session is usually dedicated to free play to apply the skills being taught.
 We typically have an overall participant-to-coach ratio between 12-to-1 and 15-to-1.

 How can I tell if my child is an advanced beginner?

 Generally speaking, your child (with a comparable partner) should be able to maintain a cooperative rally while hitting at least ten strokes using predominantly overhead strokes.